When you receive the grant award what do you do in your organization?

 Here are some initial steps to help get your own customized grant acceptance policies started:

-- Read through entire contract carefully looking for specifics including, but not limited to:
+- Read through the entire contract carefully looking for specifics including, but not limited to:

 - Reporting requirements – due dates, forms required, etc

 - Partial funding restrictions if the full request was not awarded

 - Requirement to put together a press release announcing the award

 - If you are satisfied with your organization’s ability to meet all grant requirements, send original contracts to Executive Director for signature.
 A minimum of 3 copies of original signed contract need to be made and distributed to the following: